areca/node/rest-api-stormpath/README.md

-Rest API for mobile apps with Node and Stormpath
+Rest API for mobile apps with Node, Express and Stormpath